 There are some other features in this microscope.
 It has an internal rechargeable battery.
 Also, there is a focusing Abbe condenser with iris diaphragm and filter carrier.
 You can attach several accessories to these microscopes to perform several functions, such as a Photography adapter, Digital camera adapter, and measuring equipment.

 These accessories do not come with the package, but the manufacturer does send a free starters pack of slides, including blank slides and cover-free slides.
-An aluminum case for the device is also delivered with a package to keep it dust-free.
+An aluminum case for the device is also delivered with a package to dust-free.

 In short, it is a microscope with a 50% price but 100% features.